DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/teamwork.md

 ## Loes & Kimmy

 ## Joe
+* doing: replacing text with image in chapter 5, together with kimmy
 * doing: editing summary of chapter 6
 * doing: small adjustments to text of chapter 6
 * will do: finish edit of chapter 8, with many changes to the text